 The units cover all the programming aspects of the new National Curriculum.
 With regards to general ICT skills, internet research, email, presentations etc., there are plenty of opportunities to practice these in our new ICT-focused units and all of our other units of work.

 We're a mixed age class, help!

 The units of the IPC were designed to be taught through the following age phases: 5-7 years, 7-9 years and 9-12 years.
 We have a number of schools that face this same challenge, and they tell us that it's often easier to teach units that are suitable for the older children, and differentiate these for the younger children.
-Of course, you'll need to be very aware of the National Curriculum outcomes for each age phase to do this.
+Of course, you'll need to be aware of the National Curriculum outcomes for each age phase to do this.

 We asked some of our associate trainers to gather some general advice on planning, including mixed-age planning – we’ve made this available to our member schools on our IPC Member’s Lounge.

 Are there any parts of the new National Curriculum that you are not covering?

 We are confident that the IPC will more than meet the requirements of the new National Curriculum.
 Let’s break it down for you subject-by-subject:

 Science – all outcomes are covered through some of larger thematic units of work, and through our smaller science-focused units of work.